g-esco101/ride_tracker/README.md

 A main method is not implemented, instead run the tests in the RestControllerTest.java.

-Update the dataSource bean in jdbc-config.xml with the url, username, and password.
+Update dataSource in jdbc-config.xml with the url, username, and password.

 USES: apache-tomcat-8.0.53